-The process to requesting special accommodations is to contact the student development officer.
+The process to requesting special accommodations is to contact the dean of students.
 She/he will then provide the student a form to take to verify disability.
-Once the disability is verified, the form is turned into the student development officer.
-From there the student development officer works with the dean of academic affairs, the student's academic advisor and faculty chair to determine accommodations provided to the student by the college.
-The student development officer then contacts the student to let he/she know the accommodations.
+Once the disability is verified, the form is turned into the dean of students.
+From there the dean of students works with the dean of academic affairs, the student's academic advisor and faculty chair to determine accommodations provided to the student by the college.
+The dean of students then contacts the student to let he/she know the accommodations.
 The extent of the documentation may vary depending on the claimed disability and requested accommodations.